OnlyFans: Non-pornographic content

 In March 2021, the company launched its creative fund to provide £20,000 grants to four emerging musicians in the United Kingdom, as selected by Stokely and Stefflon Don.
 Later that year, OnlyFans soft launched OFTV, an app and streaming site with a collection of its safe for work content.
 Floyd Mayweather Jr., DJ Khaled and Fat Joe, and Terrell Owens were among the new content creators during the year.

-A second initiative, the following year, was the OFTV program Creative Fund: Fashion Edition, a reality fashion show featuring designer Rebecca Minkoff.
+A second initiative, in 2022, was the OFTV program Creative Fund: Fashion Edition, a reality fashion show featuring designer Rebecca Minkoff.
 It was judged by Law Roach, Sir John, and Maeve Reilly; the winner received $50,000, and $25,000 was awarded to second and third place.
-A four-part Comedy Edition of the program in the U.K. and Ireland is set to air in 2023, with a similar prize fund.
+A four-part Comedy Edition of the program in the U.K. and Ireland aired in 2023, with a similar prize fund.
 It was judged by London Hughes, Jamali Maddix and Mae Martin; Jack Guinness hosted and Sofie Hagen appeared.

 In 2022, OFTV released Model Farmers, a reality television show hosted by Becky Houze.
-The show features celebrities working on a farm in the United Kingdom.
-In 2022, OnlyFans signed deals with the Sims family, who starred in the English reality television show The Only Way is Essex, and Whitney Cummings to star in shows for OFTV, set to release in 2023.
+The show features celebrities working on a farm in the UK.
+Also in 2022, OnlyFans signed deals with the Sims family, who starred in the English reality television show The Only Way is Essex, and Whitney Cummings to star in OFTV shows to be released in 2023.
 Cummings also started an account on OnlyFans' main site.